Property tax: Czech Republic

-Important notion: There is a difference between the person who pays tax physically and the person holds the tax burden.
-In this type of tax in the Czech Republic it is always the same person, that is why it is omitted.
+Important notion: Czech tax law differentiates between the person who pays tax and the person who holds the tax burden.
+When it comes to property taxes in the Czech Republic, it is always the same person.

 Moldova

 Transnistria

 The law in Transnistria establishes tax rates for apartments (0.3%) and houses (0.2%).

 Netherlands

 Property tax (Dutch: Onroerendezaakbelasting (OZB)) is levied on property on a municipal basis.
 Only the owners of residential property and people who rent/own commercial space are taxed.
 People who rent a home do not pay property tax.
 Municipalities combine their property taxes with a tax for garbage collection and for the sewer system.
 Owners and users of property and land also pay taxes based on the value of property to the water boards for flood protection and water and wastewater treatment (waterschapsbelasting).
 A percentage of the value of a house (eigenwoningforfait, previously huurwaardeforfait) is added to the income of the owner, so the owner of a house pays more income tax.
 All property-related taxes are based on the value of the house estimated by the municipality.